carbon-language/carbon-lang/docs/design/README.md

 A pointer to a derived class may be cast to a pointer to one of its base classes.
-Calling a virtual method through a pointer to a base class will use the overridden definition provided in the derived class.
+Calling a virtual method through a pointer to a base class will use the overriding definition provided in the derived class.
 Base classes with `virtual` methods may use
 [run-time type information](https://en.wikipedia.org/wiki/Run-time_type_information)
 in a match statement to dynamically test whether the dynamic type of a value is